Skip to main content

 It’s important to understand the difference between an interest rate and an APR.
 Armed with knowledge of how each works, you can shop with added insights for the most affordable rates.
 For instance, if you’re comparative shopping for loans and you see multiple lenders offering the same interest rate, but a different APR, the lender with the lower APR is usually disclosing lower lender fees and or lower closing costs.
 However, it should be mentioned that not all closing costs (such as hazard insurance and property taxes) are included in the APR, so it’s important to ask your lender what costs are included so your loan comparisons are accurate.)
 The bottom line is that when you shop for a mortgage, you may start with interest rates, but an APR is a more accurate measure of the cost of obtaining a mortgage loan.

 Need some more help on what loan and terms work best for you?
-New American Funding has its own competitive mortgage rates to help you come to a loan decision.
+New American Funding has competitive mortgage rates to help you come to a loan decision.
 We can answer all your questions and provide a solution just for you.
 Click the button below to take the first step.